Dataland

 What is it?
 The world’s most-Instagrammed bookstore, housed in an old bank building in DTLA.

 Why go?
 One of the city’s best independent bookstores—certainly its largest and highest-profile—cleverly draws people in with its eye-catching book installations, but it’s not style over substance here.
-You’ll find a truly impressive collection of both new and used volumes, plus a rare-books annex, record shop, coffee bar and a robust calendar of literary events.
+The store’s collection of both new and used volumes is truly impressive.
+On the mezzanine level is where you’ll find the iconic tunnel of books, plus tons of $1 tomes and gallery space showcasing local artists.

-Don’t miss: Valley dwellers—and anyone who doesn’t feel like making a trip Downtown—should check out the Last Bookstore Studio City, a brand-new location that offers 500,000 books and Zen vibes.
+Don’t miss: Valley dwellers—and anyone who doesn’t feel like making a trip Downtown—should check out the Last Bookstore Studio City, a newer location that offers 500,000 books and Zen vibes.

 • Recommended